 Prestonwood Christian Academy Hybrid provides a specialized delivery platform and learning design for our students.
 PCA Hybrid operates at the Plano Campus as part of the Prestonwood Christian Academy School System.
 This uniquely designed school model furthers our ability to expand Kingdom education and provide an additional high quality Christ-centered educational model for our North Dallas community.
-PCA Hybrid currently serves grades Kindergarten, 1, 2, 5 and 6.
+PCA Hybrid currently serves grades Kindergarten, through 7th.
 Additional grades will be added as students advance.

 Definition of Terms

 Blended Learning is a term that PCA Hybrid uses to describe an educational strategy that combines the use of online educational activities with more traditional classroom methods.
 During on-campus school days (three days a week for PCA Hybrid) both teacher and student are present and engaged in a variety of teacher-led activities.
 Satellite Learning days (two days a week) take place away from the traditional classroom.
 These activities are designed to extend learning and provide a framework for parent oversight.

 Project-Based Learning (PBL)

 Project-Based Learning (PBL) is a teaching method in which students learn by actively engaging in real-world and personally meaningful projects.
 The Seven Essential Project Design Elements for PBL include: Challenging Problem or Question, Sustained Inquiry, Authenticity, Student Voice and Choice, Refection, Critique and Revision, and a Public Product.
 PBL requires critical thinking, problem solving, collaboration, and various forms of communication.
 To answer a driving question and create high-quality work, students need to do much more than remember information.
 They need to use higher-order thinking skills and learn to work as a team.
 Boss, S. (2001, November 1).
 Project-Based Learning: Resources for Parents.
 Edutopia.